 - Spicy foods: Chili, tomatoes, onions

-- High histamine foods like citrus fruits, vinegars and other acidic fruits and fruit juices
+- High histamine foods like citrus fruits, vinegar, and other acidic fruits and fruit juices

 - Caffeine: Tea, coffee, energy drinks